GorokhovSemyon/TextClassification/README.md

-# Binary text classification
+# Text classification

+## BinaryTextClassification

-This repository is devoted to the analysis of various methods of binary classification of different texts.
+This notebook is devoted to the analysis of various ML methods of binary classification of different texts.

+## LLMCompare

+This notebook is devoted to the analysis different LLM models in text classification.